xyzmaps/xyz-documentation/docs/cli/command-reference.md

 #### [show](basic-features.md#show-contents-of-a-space)

-Shows the contents of the given Data Hub Space.
+Shows the contents of the given XYZ Maps Space.

 ```console
 Options: